 What to Pack

-If you are going to Phoenix in March it is a good idea to bring typical items for warm weather such as shorts, T-shirts, sunglasses, sunscreen, a hat, and swimwear.
-In case it gets wet, pack a rain jacket and comfortable, closed-toed shoes for walking around.
-Bring a jacket and long pants for when the weather cools down in the evenings or for air-conditioned buildings you may encounter.
+If you are going to Phoenix in March, it is a good idea to bring typical items for warm weather such as shorts, T-shirts, sunglasses, sunscreen, a hat, and swimwear.
+In case it gets wet, pack a rain jacket and comfortable closed-toed shoes for walking around.
+Bring a jacket and long pants not only for when the weather cools down in the evenings, but also for entering restaurants or other buildings that overcompensate for the heat with heavy air-conditioning.

 March Events in Phoenix